A source for the stories of Noah's flood?

 ||Liberal Christians typically regard the Noachian, Babylonian,

 and hundreds of other flood stories as a myths.
-Many might linked in some way with
+Some might linked in some way with

-a historical flood.
+historical floods in different areas of the world.
 The legend of a universal, worldwide flood, as in

 the Genesis account, might be an interesting myth with spiritual significance; however, it